Bobwillrule/Unit-Calculator/README.md

 # Unit Calculator

+***This is the old version of the unit calculator, for V2 please see: https://github.com/Bobwillrule/UnitCalculatorV2***

-A web-based calculator that supports unit-aware calculations.
+An android calculator that supports unit-aware calculations.
 You can mix metric and imperial units, and the calculator will handle conversions automatically.

 ## Features